 Telemedicine is the use of various technologies to communicate and provide health services to patients through an online format; with telemedicine, there is no need for an in-person visit.
-You may have heard of this term, and the term telehealth, previously.
 Different from telemedicine, telehealth is the range of technologies used to provide patient care and health services.
-Therefore, telemedicine is a type of telehealth used specifically in place of in-person health appointments.
+Therefore, telemedicine is a type of telehealth used in place of in-person health appointments.

 Telemedicine has been used since the 1950s, yet in recent decades it has become increasingly more accessible.
 Today, the practice of telemedicine is more common, more easily accessible and more affordable than in-person visits.